sst/guide/_examples/how-to-use-mongodb-in-your-serverless-app.md

 ![Allow access to the database from anywhere](/assets/examples/rest-api-mongodb/allow-access-to-the-database-from-anywhere.png)

 Once those changes have been deployed, click the **Browse collections** button and add some test data.
-I created a database named **demo** and inside the db, created a collection called **users** and added 2 sample documents.
+We are creating a database named **demo** and inside the database, adding a collection called **users** and with two sample documents.

 ![sample dataset in database](/assets/examples/rest-api-mongodb/sample-data-in-database.png)